acgetchell/acgetchell.github.io-archive/source/_posts/2013-12-07-iterations.markdown

 I've tried both, I simply get more done in MacOS.
 Mainly, it's because there's generations of Unix tools I can still use in an honest bash shell.
 [Homesick][2] is simply lovely for managing your dotfiles, and [bash-it][3] is another awesome shell configuration management tool).
 I pretty much live in [GitHub][4] for anything public (research papers and code, presentations, work projects, and this blog) and with tools like [Homebrew][5] I can restore my development environment and files on any Mac I care to just by running a shell script.

 Second, any large complex pieces of software that I find worth purchasing such as Mathematica, Maple, Office, MindNode Pro, Parallels, [SublimeText][6], or [1Password][7] already runs fine on MacOS.
-As do myriads of other useful free or open source tools like (let me look at my Dock) [Chrome][8], [Tor][9], [DashDoc][10], [GitHub][11], [LightTable][12], [EverNote][13], [Zotero][14], [Anki][15], and [TrueCrypt][16].
-And then there's the software Apple bundles such as XCode iTunes, iMessage, iWork, iMovie, and Garage band.
+As do myriads of other useful free or open source tools such as (let me look at my Dock) [Chrome][8], [Tor][9], [DashDoc][10], [GitHub][11], [LightTable][12], [EverNote][13], [Zotero][14], [Anki][15], and [TrueCrypt][16].
+And then there's the software Apple bundles such as XCode, iTunes, iMessage, iWork, iMovie, and Garage band.
 Let's not forget that any non-console games I care about work great on [Battle.Net][17] or [Steam][18].
 Or that the AppStore keeps paid apps in the cloud, and Homebrew/Homesick keeps the rest.
 Finally, if there are any Windows tools I absolutely have to have such as [Visual Studio][19] or modern versions of Outlook, [Parallels][20] works dandy.

 Now, putting on my IT hat for a moment, if you are in a corporate environment and don't care one whit about the command line, then Windows is the best for you.
-Or rather, you're probably indiffernt (although you may want *teh shiny*), but for your tech staff, Windows machines can be managed by the thousands with relative ease.
+Or rather, you're probably indifferent (although you may want *teh shiny*), but for your tech staff, Windows machines can be managed by the thousands with relative ease.
 Microsoft actually supports doing so in an efficient business fashion.
 Apple simply doesn't care about the enterprise space, and [Google's][21] [toolkit][22] doesn't quite fill in the gaps (although I am sure that [Puppet][23] masters will disagree with me).

 Also, if you live in [Azure][24] or Visual Studio or like the [Surface][25] hardware (and they are interesting) Windows has got it going (although some of us just buy Macs and load Windows, because the hardware is still [shiny][26]).